enormandeau/stacks_workflow/README.md

 ./00-scripts/04_prepare_population_map_template.sh
 ```

-b) Open the stacks script in the 00-scripts folder and edit the options
+b) Open the stacks script in the 00-scripts folder and edit the options of the `stacks_*` scripts.
 c) Run the STACKS programs, in order:
  - ustacks (or pstacks for reference assisted):